syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Annotations.md

 ## Image annotation

-The SfPivotChart allows you to add an image annotation to the specific chart by mentioning the [`AnnotationType`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.PivotChart.PivotChartAnnotation.html#Syncfusion_UI_Xaml_PivotChart_PivotChartAnnotation_AnnotationType) as `ImageAnnotation`.
-The following code snippet shows how to add the image annotation to the SfPivotChart.
+The UWP Pivot Chart allows you to add an image annotation to the specific chart by mentioning the [`AnnotationType`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.PivotChart.PivotChartAnnotation.html#Syncfusion_UI_Xaml_PivotChart_PivotChartAnnotation_AnnotationType) as `ImageAnnotation`.
+The following code snippet shows how to add the image annotation to the UWP Pivot Chart.

 {% tabs %}